AlirezaBabaeiuky/Kalman-Filter/README.md

 It is important to note that KF (Kalman Filter) is a type of State Observer commonly used in modern control techniques.
 It is decent to briefly recall the concepts in Controllability and Observability:
 Controllability: a system is called controllable if it is possible to drive any state of the system to any desired state in a given finite time.
-Oberveability: a system is called observable if it is possible to derive or infer internal states of a system from external measurements.
+Oberveability: a system is called observable if it is possible to derive or infer internal states of a system from external DIRECT measurements.
 If the system is controllable, you can theoretically find a State FeedBack Gain matrix that drives the Closed-Loop Location of the poles (eigen values of the State Matrix) to the desired location.
 In most cases, a system is not fully observable (sensors like: encoders and accelerometers are pricy and expensive), or it is not feasible to locate the sensors at some locatoins.
 In such cases, State Observers are of great importance to infer internal dynamics from external measurements.